 A geographic analysis of the county’s urban regions, the report was part of a mid-December policy briefing to officials in the public, private and nonprofit spheres engaged in the county’s Equity & Social Justice Initiative.

-The local study, prepared by University of Washington graduate student Jill Schulte focused on the intersection of traffic and census data, but her findings have implications for those planning low-income housing.
+By the numbers The local study, prepared by University of Washington graduate student Jill Schulte focused on the intersection of traffic and census data, but her findings have implications for those planning low-income housing.

 Schulte employed a system called “weighted road density” (WRD), which calculated the average daily traffic volume on county roadways, as well as how far a specific census tract was from a major roadway.
 If a census tract was adjacent to an urban interstate, it received a WRD score of 100.
 If it was more than a mile from any major road, the region scored 0.